Daireem - A futuristic message board based role playing game

 Barrel: 16.3 inches

 It's an AK47.
 Everybody knows it.
-When you absolutely have to kill every xylophone in the room; the one whose rusted-shut bolt can be kicked open and it'll shoot; you know.
+When you absolutely have to kill every guy in the room; the one whose rusted-shut bolt can be kicked open and it'll shoot; you know.

 Many people make them, including Izhmash, Maadi, and Norinco.
 They're all about the same, so there's no telling what kind you'll get when you buy this.

-Not nearly as versatile accessory-wise as the AR15 platform, but when the slag hits the fan, the AK47 will do you well.
+Not nearly as versatile accessory-wise as the AR15 platform, but when the stuff hits the fan, the AK47 will do you well.

-Available with threaded barrel (optionally pre-equipped with a muzzle brake), wooden furniture or lighter synthetic black furniture, and folding stocks (side-folding or under-folding.)
+Available with threaded barrel (optionally equipped with a recoil-reducing muzzle brake), wooden furniture or lighter synthetic black furniture, and folding stocks.

 Select-fire carbine

-As a modular weapon, the ACR is equipped with a full-length M1913 Picatinny rail on top, with flip up iron sights, and various slots and holes in the handguard to attach extra rails in almost any location.
-The handguard itself is held on with a single pin, allowing it to be removed easily and replaced with other types of handguards, and to access the quick-change barrel, which can be changed for a different caliber or barrel length without tools.
+As a modular weapon, the ACR is equipped with a full-length M1913 Picatinny rail on top, with flip up iron sights.
+It is available with two types of handguards: the Basic which is a molded plastic piece which can have add-on accessory rails attached to it, or the Enhanced which is a steel three-sided rail handguard.
+The handguard itself is attached with a single pin, allowing it to be removed easily and replaced with other types of handguards, and to access the quick-change barrel, which can be changed for a different caliber or barrel length without tools.

-The ACR uses STANAG magazines, the same as the AR15 and countless other weapons, and comes standard with Magpul's ultra-reliable polymer PMAG.
+The ACR uses standard M16 magazines, the same as the Bushmaster XM15 and countless other weapons.

-The ACR is available with three different stocks, currently including a telescoping folding stock, a fixed stock, and a fixed "sniper" stock, with adjustable butt pad and cheek rest.
+The ACR is available with two different stocks, currently including a telescoping folding stock or a fixed stock, both with an adjustable cheek pad.

 The ACR also uses drop in M16 trigger packs, making available to you any fire mode ever used in the AR15 platform, including every combination of safe, semi-automatic, fully-automatic, and three-round burst you can think of.